jinkim0517/Clothing-Store/README.md

 that can be useful would be a valuable skill if I were to create programs for companies in the business industry.

 Some features that a user would want to do with this system are:
-- A user of this system would want to create a custom Clothing instance and add it to their inventory by inputting data into an interface.
+- A user of this system would want to create one or multiple custom Clothing instances and add them to the inventory by inputting data into an interface.

-- A user of this system would want to remove an item from their store inventory.
+- A user of this system would want to remove as many items as they want from their store inventory (on at a time).

 - A user of this system would want to change any field of a clothing item.

 - A user of this system would want to view all the items in their store inventory.

+TODO: CLASS LEVEL DECLARATION COMMENTS